We’re preparing to get the direct debit in full service back up and running.

 After you’ve registered, your next bill produced will be debited in full on its due date, including any unpaid amounts.

-If your bills are delayed, don’t reregister for direct debit until all your bills have arrived.
+If your bills are delayed, we recommend you don’t reregister for direct debit until all your bills have arrived.
 This will avoid multiple payments being deducted within a short period (as your bills may arrive closer together).
-You'll know when all your bills have arrived because we’ll send let you know how many you’ll be getting, and we’ll confirm once all your bills have been sent.
+You'll know when all your bills have arrived because we’ll let you know how many you’ll be getting, and we’ll confirm once all your bills have been sent.

 In the meantime, you can pay either in full using our other payment methods or in smaller amounts whenever it suits you.
 Visit the Accounts page to see all the ways you can pay.